AGarraffa/weather-app/README.md

 ## Future development:
 - formatting and styling
-- adding an option for metric
+- adding an option for metric)
-- better formatting for the forecast (ie have the forecast displayed all to the right rather than having to scroll down)

 app is deployed at: https://agarraffa.github.io/weather-app/